Ovarian cancer is cancer that starts in the ovaries. The ovaries are the female reproductive organs that produce eggs.

 - Difficulty eating or feeling full quickly

-Other symptoms are also possiblewith ovarian cancer.
-But these symptoms are also common in women who do not have cancer:
+Other symptoms are also seen with ovarian cancer.
+However, these symptoms are also common in women who do not have cancer:

 - Abnormal menstrual cycles